 Director, representing the Northwest Region.
 Three-year term expires in 2024.
 Mrs. Shinn serves on the Audit Committee and is Chair of the Compensation Committee.
-She has been a farmer/rancher for five years or more and is a partner and has a controlling interest in Lyle & Viola Myers Trust and CTL Farm & Ranch, LLC, a family farming operation with her sisters that is leased to a local farmer.
+She has been a farmer/rancher for five years or more and her reportable business entities include Lyle & Viola Myers Trust and CTL Farm & Ranch, LLC, a family farming operation with her sisters that is leased to a local farmer.
 Mrs. Shinn is a retired Professor at Northeastern Junior College where she taught Agriculture Business Management for 25 years.
 She provides private accounting and consulting services in northeast Colorado.
 Mrs. Shinn holds an M.B.A. from Regis University.